Food Dreams Scholarship: Amazing Opportunities for CIA Students

 The Food Dreams Foundation Scholarship is awarded to incoming associate degree students with financial need and a high school GPA of 3.0 or above.
 If that sounds like you, then you need to apply!
 Because, in addition to receiving up to $20,000 in scholarship funds, you could have the chance to intern at one of the Vongerichtens’ properties and complete a year-long, post-graduation apprenticeship with a mentor from the Jean-Georges team.

-Last year’s recipients, Valerie Castro and Morgan Comet, not only were awarded much-needed scholarships, they also gained valuable networking experience when they shadowed Jean-Georges’ son Cédric (himself a 2004 CIA graduate) at one of his restaurants.
+Last year’s recipients, Valeria Castro and Morgan Comet, not only were awarded much-needed scholarships, they also gained valuable networking experience when they shadowed Jean-Georges’ son Cédric (himself a 2004 CIA graduate) at one of his restaurants.

-“The Food Dreams Foundation changed my life by helping me financially with my school tuition, while also opening new doors for me in the restaurant industry,” said Valerie, a culinary arts student who graduates in March 2019.
+“The Food Dreams Foundation changed my life by helping me financially with my school tuition, while also opening new doors for me in the restaurant industry,” said Valeria, a culinary arts student who graduates in March 2019.
 “Thanks to them, I’ll be able to finally start living my culinary dream.”

 Morgan, a baking and pastry student who chose to complete her internship at Jean-Georges in Manhattan, expresses her gratitude for being able to work with Executive Pastry Chef Sean Considine, who will also serve as her mentor.